-Extra large heating pads have their place.
-But so do smaller pads that can easily be wrapped around an arm or a leg for targeted relief.
+Extra-large heating pads have their place.
+But so do smaller pads that you can easily wrap around an arm or a leg for targeted relief.
 That’s what you get with the Boncare Heating Pad.
 It’s a small but powerful heating pad that pumps out a maximum of 158 degrees of therapeutic heat.

-What we like: We love the soft velvety touch, the 40 minute auto-shutoff and that all of the 4 temperature settings are useful.
+What we like: We love the soft velvety touch, the 40-minute auto-shutoff, and that all of the four temperature settings are useful.
 We also appreciate the longer than average cord and the convenient storage bag.
 The moist heat option comes in handy sometimes too.

 Flaws: While we appreciate the compact size it probably won’t be big enough for some folks.
-Also, it has a tendency to go its own way inside the cover.
+Also, it tends to go its own way inside the cover.

 9. Sunbeam XL Ultraheat Heating Pad

-The XL Ultraheat pad is a mid-sized heating pad with a soft agreeable cover and 3 heat settings.
-There’s also a full length sponge that can be moistened to provide an extra level of penetrating heat.
-Toss in the 5 year warranty and attractive price and you have a winner.
+The XL Ultraheat pad is a mid-sized heating pad with a soft agreeable cover and three heat settings.
+There’s also a full-length sponge you can moisten to provide an extra level of penetrating heat.
+Toss in the 5-year warranty and attractive price, and you have a winner.

 10. Sable XXX-Large Heating Pad

 The last of our best heating pads is the XXX-Large Heating Pad from Sable.
-While not particularly extra, extra, extra large it is nonetheless big enough to provide effective back relief.
-And with 6 settings you’re bound to find one that resonates.
+While not particularly extra, extra, extra-large, it is nonetheless big enough to provide adequate back relief.
+And with six settings, you’re bound to find one that resonates.

 What we like: One of the most comfortable pads on the market.
 It heats up fast and can get very warm at the top setting.
-We appreciate the size, the integrated temperature control and the auto-shutoff feature.
-A great pad for those long cold winter nights.
+We appreciate the size, the integrated temperature control, and the auto-shutoff feature.
+It’s a great pad for those long cold winter nights.